craftsmancoding/assetmanager/README.md

 Asset Manager Media Library for MODX Revolution

+This package adds asset management functionality to MODX Revolution so you can easily upload and edit images and other assets and attach them to any MODX page.
+Because it stores all asset data in a custom database table, you can easily search for assets by complex criteria or manipulate the search queries for custom reporting.

-This package creates a custom database table to store asset information so you can add assets to any MODX page.
-The result can be similar to adding multiple image Template Variables to a template (e.g. using MIGX), but the user interface and backend data model is cleaner.
+The end result of using the Asset Manager can be similar to adding multiple image Template Variables to a template (e.g. using MIGX), but the user interface and backend data model is cleaner.